NICHD-BSPC/intro-rnaseq-hpc/lessons/wk3_lesson03_multiqc.md

 It takes a couple of minutes to generate the MultiQC report.
 The report provides nice visualizations across samples, which is very useful to determine consistency and to identify problematic samples.

 The output of MultiQC is one HTML file (`multiqc_report_rnaseq.html`) and a data folder.
 Transfer the interactive HTML report over to your laptop using `scp` or the locally mounted server option.
+You can also download the output HTML file [here](../data/multiqc_report_rnaseq_ALL_samples.html) to follow along.

 ## Assessing the quality control metrics